An easy guide to keep your produce and prepped veggies fresh for as long as possible

 - Whole zucchini or summer squash should be kept in a mesh or paper bag in the fridge for about 7-8 days.
 Moisture is the enemy.
 Just keep that in mind.

-How to keep jingle (ahem BELL) peppers fresh and crunchy
+BELL PEPPERS: How to keep bell peppers fresh and crunchy

 - After dicing or slicing bell peppers, place them in an air tight container with a damp towel.
 They’ll keep for 2-4 days